zackaira/Blockons/readme.txt

 Add a simple icon to your header or footer to let users quickly access their account or login to your website.
 Select from different account icons and change the colors as you like.

 &#9989; **WooCommerce Mini Cart** block
-Add a customizable WooCommerce cart to your site header or footer, with an optional drop down basket so your users can edit their cart, or simply Go to Cart and checkout to complete their purchase.
+Add a customizable WooCommerce cart to your site header or footer, or anywhere you like, with an optional drop down basket so your users can edit their cart, or simply Go to Cart and Checkout to complete their purchase.

 &#9989; **Featured Product** WooCommerce block
-Some extra text here to explain the block we've just mentioned above...
-So get explaining.
+Add a product standout/featured block for a selected product, with multiple display and design settings, bring attention to a product for your viewers to see.

 &#128312; Don't have the block you need?
 We're going to be working on adding lots more blocks...
 Send us some ideas and maybe we can add on the blocks you need next!